quadratichq/quadratic/docs/embed.md

 ## Viewing and editing in the embed

-Anyone with the link can open the embed.
-They can change cells and run code in the browser regardless of whether the file is shared as **Can view** or **Can edit**.
-Those changes are **not** saved back to your file unless the viewer signs in to Quadratic.
-If they log in and want to keep their changes, they can save a **copy** of the file to their own account.
-So your original file stays under your control; embedded viewers get a full experience but saving requires a Quadratic account and creates their own copy.
+Anyone with the embed link can open the spreadsheet.
+They can change cells and run code in the browser regardless of whether the file is shared as **Can view** or **Can edit**, but **no one can ever modify your original file through an embed**.
+All changes happen in a temporary, in-browser session.

+If a viewer signs in to Quadratic (or opens the file from the embed), a **duplicate** of the file is created in their account.
+They work on their own independent copy from that point on — your original file is never touched.
+This means:

+- Your data is always safe.
+- Viewers get the full Quadratic experience (formulas, Python, JavaScript, charts, etc.).
+- Saving requires a Quadratic account and always produces a separate copy.